-Profit rate risk arises from the possibility that changes in profit rates will affect future profitability or the fair values of financial instruments.
-Profit rate risk is managed by the finance department of the parent company.
+Profit rate risk arises from the possibility that changes in profit rates will affect future profitability or the carrying value of due to financial institutions.
+Profit rate risk is managed by the finance department of the Parent Company.

-The group is exposed to profit risk on its floating profit bearing assets and liabilities.
+The Group is exposed to profit risk on its floating profit bearing assets and liabilities.

-The table below details the group's exposure to profit rate risk.
+The table below details the Group's exposure to profit rate risk.

-The sensitivity of group's profit or loss for one year is the effect of the assumed changes in profit rates financial assets and liabilities held as at the reporting date.
+The sensitivity of Group's profit or loss for one year is the effect of the assumed changes in profit rates financial assets and liabilities held as at the reporting date.

-Change in basis points Effect on (loss) profit for the year KD 30 September 2022 30 September 2021 ±25 ±25 ± 229,585 ±50,011
+Change Effect on (loss) profit for the year

+in basis points KD

+30 September 2023 ±25 ±329,692

+30 September 2022 ±25 $\pm 229,585$